-I do not think this is going to be the last Combat Arms Earplug lawsuit that 3M is going to have to settle.
+I do not think this will be the last Combat Arms Earplug lawsuit that 3M will have to settle.

 Combat Arms Earplugs, Version 2

 The CAEv2 earplugs were originally manufactured by Aearo Technologies, who 3M acquired in 2008.
 They were sold to the military between 2003 and 2015.
 The military used CAEv2 earplugs to protect soldiers’ hearing from loud noises such as gunshots or explosions.

 The earplugs were meant to be dual-ended, with each side providing different levels of protection.
 One side could completely protect someone from noises made by gunfire or explosions, while the other could protect from loud noises without blocking low-level sounds such as a soft-sounding voice.
 This allows fellow soldiers to hear each other while nearby while protecting themselves from explosions or gunshot noises.